Officials say Olympic cancellation, no fans still an option - WHIZ News

 TOKYO (AP) — Two officials in Japan’s ruling LDP party on Thursday said changes could be coming to the Tokyo Olympics.
 One suggested they still could be canceled, and the other said even if they proceed, it might be without any fans.

-Toshihiro Nikai, the No. 2 and secretary general of the ruling Liberal Democratic Party, suggested the cancellation only a day after Tokyo reached the 100-days-to-go mark on Wednesday.
+Toshihiro Nikai, the No. 2 and secretary general of the ruling Liberal Democratic Party, mentioned the cancellation only a day after Tokyo reached the 100-days-to-go mark on Wednesday.

 He made his comments in a show recorded by Japan’s TBS TV.